iterorganization/IMAS-Validator/docs/source/courses/basic/write.rst

 2. Function definition accepting IDS instances as arguments.
 3. Docstring with a short description of the tests.
-4. The tests, which can use standard python logic, IMASPy IDSs and predefined :py:class:`helper methods<ids_validator.rules.helpers>`.
-Assert statements describe which conditions should be adhered to.
+4. The tests, which can use standard python logic, IMASPy IDSs and predefined :py:class:`helper methods<ids_validator.rules.helpers>`. ``assert`` statements describe which conditions should be adhered to.

 See :ref:`rule definition` for more information.

-.. note:: There is no need to separately import the helper functions and validator decorator.
+.. note:: There is no need to separately import the helper functions and @validator decorator.

 Exercise 1
 ----------